 See art.18 reg.568/1997 (If a donor wishes to remain anonymous, health workers are obliged to ensure that this is respected.
 In this case, the donor may neither receive information about the couple receiving the donated gamete or the child, nor the couple or the child receive information about the donor.
 If a donor does not wish to remain anonymous, the institution shall preserve information about him in a special file.
 If the donation of gamete leads to the birth of a child, information about the child and the couple who received the gamete shall be kept in the same file.
-A child born on account of a gamete donation where the donor does not wish to remain anonymous can at the age of 18 gain access to a file pursuant to paragraph 2 for the purpose of obtaining information about the institution, the said institution shall as soon as possible inform the donor that the information has been given.)
+A child born on account of a gamete donation where the donor does not wish to remain anonymous can at the age of 18 gain access to a file pursuant to paragraph 2 for the purpose of obtaining information about the identity of the donor.
+If a child receives information about the gamete donor at the institution, the said institution shall as soon as possible inform the donor that the information has been given.)

 As previously indicated, under the Children and Family Relationships Act gamete and embryo donation is permitted on a non-anonymous basis.
-Gamete and embryo donors will be required to provide: name; place and date of birth; nationality, place and date on which s/he provided the donation; and contact details.
+Gamete and embryo donors will be required to provide name; place and date of birth; nationality, place and date on which s/he provided the donation; and contact details.
 Once a donor-conceived child has attained the age of 18 years s/he may request the name, date of birth and contacts details of the relevant donor, as recorded in the National Donor-Conceived Person Register.